CleverRaven/Cataclysm-DDA/technology.md

 ### Cloning
 Advanced organ and body part cloning, derived from the study of crashed mi-go scouts and their ships, allows scientists to experiment on human parts grown in the lab.
 The exact capabilities of these cloning vats hasn't yet been explored in game.

+### Mutagens
+Mutation is not so much a technology as taking advantage of the blob infection in all people.
+They were prototypic before the cataclysm, and are unreliable and dangerous.